Sidewall markings

 Tire size is the most important information given on the tire.
-The size designation is specified as a series of numbers and letters, for example, 205/55 R 16 94 V XL, where:
+The size designation is specified as a series of numbers and letters, for example, 205/55 R 16 94 V XL.

 205 is the width of the tire in mm